urcsc170/2018-spring-csc170/project03-multipage-website/instructions.md

 2. Make *a copy* of your entire Project 2.

-3. Rename the Project 2 HTML file from index.html to something that describes its content (something like it’s H1), e.g. **mark-zuckerberg.html**
+3. Rename the Project 2 HTML file from index.php to something that describes its content (something like it’s H1), e.g. **mark-zuckerberg.php**

 4. In your copy of your Project 2 page, add the"common elements" described earlier in this document, restructuring the HTML as you go, as necessary.